polterguy/micro/help-files/Micro/18 - Micro Active Events III.md

 Such lambda contracts can be highly useful, since they allow an event to actually communicate which arguments it is expecting its callers to provide.
 Since Phosphorus Five is built around the axiom of meta cognition, retrieving such lambda contracts is obviously a natural.
+This arguably, at least to some extent, allows any event to be _"self describing"_ in nature, and document how a caller might want to consume it.
 Below is a snippet that retrieves the lambda contract for the event **[micro.css.add]**, and displays it in a modal widget.

 ```hyperlambda-snippet
 /*